 6. Become A Blogger

 Starting a blog, specifically a lifestyle blog, can become a great way to get paid to wear clothes.
-You can even do the first 5 things on this list—wear t-shirts, become a brand ambassador, promote affiliate links, publish sponsored posts, and getting sponsorships from top athletic brands—a lot easier if you have a blog.

-Sponsors actually prefer brand ambassadors and influencers who have a blog aside from their social media account, and a big reason for that is a blog is your own space; social media platforms rise and fall in popularity all the time and influencers can’t control these platforms’ policies on posts.
+Sponsors actually prefer brand ambassadors and influencers who have a blog aside from their social media account.
+A big reason for that is a blog is your own space.

-Blogs, on the other hand, are under the control of the owner of the blog: that’s you.
 And for as long as your blog is active, the sponsored posts you create are out there, searchable, and can be found and shared by potential customers.

 Aside from getting paid for wearing clothes, blogging opens up a world of possibilities that you can earn passive income for years to come.